Teacher Preparation Programs Available at Hanover College

 2020 Completers Passing Indiana Licensing Exams

-56% of the 2020 cohort of completers passed the CORE exams for Indiana licensure.
+56% of the 2020 cohort of completers passed the CORE exams and are licensed in Indiana.

 Nine completers are fully licensed in Indiana One completer is attending graduate school